 Thursday: Colca Canyon - Lake Titicaca

-After breakfast, visit the Colca Valley where your first stop is the Cruz del Condor lookout point, which affords the best views of the canyon, one of the 7 deepest in the world.
-If the weather permits, you might even see the majestic flight of the Andean condor.
-On the way back, stop at three other lookout points: Choquetico, Antahuilque, and Tunturpay to see other interesting sights, such as hanging tombs and the maqueta stone (an artefact that shows the layout of the surrounding terraced hillsides) at Choquetico, the lake of three colours and Collagua terraced hillsides at Antahuilque.
-Continue on to the city of Puno, taking in the stunning countryside of the altiplano.
-The next stop is the farming town of Cabanillas.
-Keep an eye out for the drastic change in countryside, too, and the best views of the area.
-In the late afternoon arrive to Puno, sat on the shores of Lake Titicaca.
+After breakfast, visit the Colca Valley where your first stop is the Cruz del Condor lookout point, which affords the best views of the canyon, one of the 7 deepest in the world and the most reliable place in Peru to see the majestic flight of the Andean condor.
+On the way back if there is time stop at three other lookout points before you continue on to the city of Puno, taking in the stunning countryside of the altiplano on the way.
+Keep an eye out for the drastic change in countryside along the way and the best views of the area until in the late afternoon arrive to Puno, sat on the shores of Lake Titicaca.

 Breakfast & Boxed-lunch